“Primavera” by Sandro Botticelli

 Today, a classic piece celebrating the glorious season of Spring.

 This tempera painting on poplar wood titled “Primavera” meaning “Spring” is by the Italian Renaissance master, Sandro Botticelli, from circa 1480.
-It features figures from Classic Mythology including Venus, Zephyrus, Chloris, Cupid, the Three Graces, and Mercury.
+It features figures from classic mythology including Venus, Zephyrus, Chloris, Cupid, the three Graces, and Mercury.
 These mythological beings are depicted in an orange and laurel tree grove.

 Botticelli was known for his attention to detail and this piece is no different.
 He accurately depicted at least 138 disparate species of plant life amongst the orange trees and mythological figures.